sonali091023/90DaysOfDevOps/2026/day-29/day-29-docker-basics.md

 **- What is a container and why do we need them?**

--->A container is a lightweight, portable unit that packages an application together with everything it needs to run—such as code, runtime, libraries,
+-->A container is a lightweight, portable unit that packages an application together with everything it needs to run—such as Application code, runtime, libraries,

-  and system dependencies—so it can run consistently across different environments.
+  Configuration files, and system dependencie etc. So it can run consistently across different environments.

   -->We needs container because, Different environments cause issues (Windows vs Linux, missing dependencies, version conflicts).
 Containers ensure consistent